swisnl/laravel-encrypted-data/README.md

 Options:
 * `--model=`: Specify one or more model class names to re-encrypt.
 Auto-detects models if not provided.
 * `--except=`: Exclude one or more model class names from re-encryption.
-* `--path=`: Absolute path(s) to directories where models are located.
+* `--path=`: Path(s) to directories where models are located.
 Falls back to Models directory if not provided.
 * `--casts=`: Regex to match casts that should be re-encrypted.
 * `--chunk=`: Number of models to process per chunk.
 * `--quietly`: Re-encrypt models without raising events.